rickinj/ai-powered-automated-ats-voice-interview-system/README.md

 ├── app.py # Resume uploader (local use)
 ├── interview.py # Hosted voice interview system
 │
+├── answers # audio file gets auto created after processing speech for answer to the interview question ├── answers_cleaned # creates a .txt file of the transcript of the entire interview │
 ├── resume_processing.py # For freshly uploaded resumes
 ├── uploaded_resume_processing.py # For resumes already in bucket
 │